What is the Alexander Technique (AT)?

 A large, well-designed, well-conducted, randomised, controlled trial for people with chronic neck pain (of a median duration of 6 years) published in the Annals of Internal Medicine in November 2015 (9), found that people who had an average of 14 Alexander Technique lessons had a 31% reduction in pain and associated disability compared with the group who received usual GP-led care alone.
 These benefits were sustained over the following 7 months during which participants were followed.

 Smaller but well-designed studies have shown the Technique to be of benefit in Parkinson’s disease (2-4), balance in elderly people (5,6), breathing disorders (7), knee osteoarthritis (10) and in a number of other conditions where the way that a person uses themselves in activity has an effect of how well they function.
 The evidence for the effectiveness of AT lessons across different health-related conditions has recently been evaluated and the findings published in the International Journal of Clinical Practice (8).
 The review found strong evidence for the effectiveness of AT lessons for people with chronic back pain and moderate evidence in helping to alleviate the disability associated with Parkinson’s.
 Preliminary evidence was found across a diverse range of other health-related conditions.
 There are several ongoing studies.*

-*There is a much more comprehensive (and clearly presented) summary of the current evidence for the effectiveness of the AT here.
+*There is a comprehensive and clearly presented summary of the current evidence for the effectiveness of the AT here.

 How many lessons do students need?